billxsheng/auth/README.md

 #### Cons
 - server must store each user in memory
 - session auth must be secured against CSRF
+- Rise of internet privacy has compromised this method

 ### Tokens
 #### Pros